mburu-mwangi/Moringa-Machine-Learning-Wk-2/README.md

 You need a Python , Jupiter notebook

 ## Technologies Used
-Google collaboratory
+Google collaboratory,
 Python
-Pandas Libraries
-Numpy Libraries
-Matploplib
-Seaborn Libraries
-Sklearn Libraries
+and various libraries